Pro Bono Opportunities for Law Students

 Internship in the Probate and Family Court

 Senior Partners for Justice Public Service Internship in the Probate & Family Courts.
 Interns are placed in the Suffolk, Middlesex, and Norfolk County Probate and Family Courts, working directly alongside courthouse staff.
 This is a great behind-the-scenes experience for law students interested in family law.
 The internship runs in the Fall, Spring and Summer semesters.
 It is possible to participate for more than one semester.
 Find out more.
-If you have questions, please contact Russell Rennie at email@example.com or 617-423-0648 x129.
-APPLY NOW
+If you have questions, please contact Barbara Siegel at email@example.com or 617-423-0648 x123.
+Apply Now.

 Other Ways for Law Students to Get Involved: